mduboule/react-meme-generator/docs/README.md

 - use SCSS and made personal style decisions
 - adapt markup

-Preview is available on [https://mduboule.github.io/react-meme-generator/](this repo's github page).
+Preview is available on [this repo's github page](https://mduboule.github.io/react-meme-generator/).
 Fun.